Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 5. Dark leafy greens

 Dark leafy greens like spinach and kale are packed with nutrients, including iron.
 Cook them first, and they’ll be much easier to blend into a smooth consistency.
 You can also try adding them to other food purees to add some extra nutrition.
+Don’t forget to offer these with a source of vitamin C like bell peppers sauteed with spinach.

 Best Iron-Rich Foods for Baby-led Weaning